 Casa Navarro State Historic Site

-Housed in his original adobe and limestone property, Casa Navarro celebrates the life of José Antonio Navarro, one of only two native-born Texans to sign the Texas Declaration of Independence.
+Housed in his original adobe and limestone property, Casa Navarro celebrates the life of Jose Antonio Navarro, one of only two native-born Texans to sign the Texas Declaration of Independence.

-From a historical San Antonio perspective, the property is also fascinating, as it is the only surviving property of the historically Mexican west side of San Antonio.
-It’s also a rare example of an adobe and limestone property, and is one of the oldest remaining adobe structures in the whole city.
+This is a lovely property to visit if you want some insight into 19th century Texan life.
+It’s the only surviving property from the historically Mexican west side of San Antonio, and one of the oldest remaining adobe structures in the city.

 There’s a small fee for entrance, and it’s open every day except Mondays and some holidays.
 See the official website for more information.